BlwAvg/home_assistant/esp32-s3-box-3/README.md

 # ESP32-S3-Box-3
 Home Assistant configuration for on-device micro wake word detection.
 This setup includes radar, temperature, humidity, and battery monitoring.
 IR support is excluded but can be added if needed.
 The configuration is based on multiple forum posts, with deviations from the [official configuration](https://github.com/esphome/wake-word-voice-assistants/blob/main/esp32-s3-box-3/esp32-s3-box-3.yaml) clearly marked.
 Search for "##" in the yaml file to locate changes.

+The "Disable When Absent" feature mutes the mic and turns off the screen when presence is not detected.

 ## Sources
 - [Glyphs and Compile Fix](https://community.home-assistant.io/t/compiling-esp32-s3-box-3-fails-and-gives-failed-config-font-is-missing-791-glyphs/797536/28)
 - [Radar Config](https://github.com/esphome/feature-requests/issues/2475#issuecomment-1879449021)